 >> True Information: Mr. Hubbard took two trips to Asia.
-No one would consider it a big issue.

-Later, during that same time period, on November 11, 1928, Mr. Hubbard completed a tour of Beijing.
-In the enclosed pictures from the L. Ron Hubbard Series there is a photograph which shows Mr. Hubbard with his mother and father aboard the “marble boat” on the lake in front of the Summer Palace outside of Beijing (then commonly referred to as Peking).
-The caption of the photograph notes that it was taken in September 1928, when his parents came for a brief visit to see their son while he was in Beijing.
+Later, during that same time period, on November 11, 1928, Mr. Hubbard completed a tour of Beijing, as detailed on page 68 of the same volume.
+On that same page, there is a photograph which shows him with his mother and father aboard the “marble boat” on the lake in front of the Summer Palace outside of Beijing (then commonly referred to as Peking).
+The photo is inscribed on the back as September 1928, when his parents came for a brief visit to see their son while he was in Beijing.

-All of the above is covered with pictures and documentation in The L. Ron Hubbard Series, Early Years of Adventure, Letters and Journals, which Mr. Wright was directed to review last year, as the publication has been available since March 2012.
+All of the above is covered with pictures and documentation in The L. Ron Hubbard Series, Early Years of Adventure, Letters and Journals, which Wright was directed to review last year, as the publication has been available since March 2012.